 JetBlue is an Electronic Ticketing carrier and travel agents must ticket their GDS PNRs without JetBlue's assistance.
 JetBlue requires that all agencies set their system's default setting to E-Ticketing whenever plating on 279 or issuing a B6 flight, and to advise their agents of this ticketing instruction.

 Infant tickets are required for all international flights.
 For U.S. domestic flights, infants do not require tickets unless they are occupying their own seat.
-Lap children under the age of 2 years old on U.S. domestic flights do not need to be ticketed.
+Lap children under the age of 2 years old at time of departure on U.S. domestic flights do not need to be ticketed.
 JetBlue files $0 infant fares in the GDS and expects all agencies to ticket their own international infants.

 PNRs with infants traveling as a lap child or in their own seat need to show the following: